tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Static Secret (SS): A secret which may be derived from static or semi-static keying material, such as a pre-shared key or the server's semi-static (EC)DH share.

+Master Secret (SS): A secret derived from both the static and the ephemeral secret.

-In some cases, as with the DH handshake shown in {{tls-full}}, these secrets are the same, but having both allows for a uniform key derivation scheme for all cipher modes.
+In some cases, as with the DH handshake shown in {{tls-full}}, ephemeral and shared secrets are the same, but having both allows for a uniform key derivation scheme for all cipher modes.